 NHL Hockey Player News

-Stastney returned to the Predators lineup on Wednesday but abruptly exited the contest after playing 13:27 time-on-ice due to an upper-body injury.
+Stastney returned to the Predators lineup last Wednesday but abruptly exited the contest after playing 13:27 time-on-ice due to an upper-body injury.
 Stastney spent an early portion of the season with the Predators but has spent most of the 2023-24 campaign in the AHL.
 In 44 games with the Milwaukee Admirals (AHL), he has 20 points (5G / 15A).

 Spencer Stastney